Fixed Buttons V1

 Clicking on the Fullscreen Button opens the tour in Fullscreen.

 Note: Clicking on the MY button does not change all of the button names to Burmese.
-In the example below the Basefiles button name hasn’t been translated.
+In the example below the Basefiles button name and the node names haven’t been translated.

 Note: The problem is is that we are using a base translation file from an earlier project that didn’t have these names included.
 We need to create a new English .pot language file based on the current project, then update the my_MM.po translation file.